-High Performance Polymers are used extensively in the most demanding applications, and everyday millions of people rely on products that contain such polymers, from aeroplanes and cars, to smartphones & medical devices and oil & gas platforms.
+High Performance Polymers are used extensively in the most demanding applications, and everyday millions of people rely on products that contain such polymers, from airplanes and cars, to smartphones & medical devices and oil & gas platforms.

 The global demand for High Performance Polymers is growing due to the need to improve energy efficiency, reduce natural resource depletion, produce thinner, smaller and smarter electronic devices, and support a growing, ageing population.

-In the aerospace market High Performance Polymers are replacing metals due to the continue need to reduce weight and improve fuel efficiency, whilst allowing for simplified manufacture, a faster assembly and a long and reliable service life for aircraft.
+In the aerospace market High Performance Polymers are replacing metals due to the continue need to reduce weight and improve fuel efficiency, while allowing for simplified manufacture, a faster assembly and a long and reliable service life for aircraft.

 The high temperature, high chemical resistance of High Performance Polymers lends itself to extreme environments such as those found in the oil and gas industry.
 In such extreme environments, only these materials deliver the combination of properties required, such as exceptional heat, chemical and wear resistance, high strength and stiffness, dimensional stability, predictability and long term reliability.

 Another rapid expanding market for High Performance Polymers is the electronics sector.
 Here the demand for higher performance, portability, wireless/high frequency, and longer life, as well as concerns about the environment, are all shaping the way electronic parts are designed and what materials are used.
 To this sector High Performance Polymers provide electronic components with an exceptional combination of strength and wear properties resulting in greater part functionality, reliability and cost savings for designers.